ouima2021/ouima2021/README.md

 Hello!
 My name is Ouima (she/her).
-I have recently completed a software bootcamp through LaunchCode.
 Over the past several months I have learned so much about JavaScript, Java, HTML, CSS, Thymeleaf, Spring Boot and more!
 It's all very exciting and challenging, but I am up for it.
 I look forward to learning more languages as well as becoming expert-level in the languages of which I am now familiar.

 Welcome!